esamchesut54181/autoroll/README.md

-The Plymouth Deluxe, introduced in 1946, was one of the first American cars to feature post-war styling, with rounded fenders, integrated headlights, and a sleek profile.
+The Cadillac Type 61, introduced in 1924, featured a groundbreaking V8 engine, setting new standards for power and performance in luxury automobiles.